The FICA Reading Room

 THE READING ROOM

 The Reading Room was born out of the need to make exclusively published art publications available to a larger public that includes art students, independent researchers and art enthusiasts who have little or no access to university or private libraries in India.
-Housed the Vadehra Art Gallery's BookStore, the reading room is also used as an intimate, interactive platform where FICA’s workshops, discussions, film screenings and other programmes are hosted.
+Housed in the Khirki neighbourhood, the reading room shall also be used as an intimate, interactive platform where workshops, discussions, film screenings and other programmes would be hosted.
 These include talks by visiting artists, scholars, curators and critics about their work and the progress of their practice, Art History workshops for children, and discussion forums for a variety of topics.

 The FICA Reading Room currently houses more than 3000 Indian and international books, journals and magazines on Art History, Contemporary Artists, Art Theory, Photography and Architecture.
 The collection also includes catalogues of exhibitions, art fairs and auctions from the last twenty years.
 While, the Reading Room houses books on all the important artists of Western Art, the focus of the collection remains Indian art.
 The collection includes exhibition catalogues, catalogue raisonné, academic and art journals, anthologies with art historical and critical essays, limited edition books (Eg: MF Husain's artist's books), privately published catalogues, out of print artist catalogues, magazines and auction catalogues.